 You may have been prescribed pain medication, though it’s not always necessary for implant procedures.
+If you haven’t been told otherwise, just follow the label instructions for your over-the-counter medication.
+Often, we recommend ibuprofen or another NSAID because it helps to control swelling as well as discomfort.
 Whether you have prescription pain medication or are taking over-the-counter medications, start taking them when the first tingles of sensation start.
 This can help head off discomfort as anesthesia wears off.

 For the first day, avoid hot and spicy foods (temperature and spiciness can increase discomfort).
 You can gradually shift back to a normal diet, but avoid hard, crunchy foods for about a week after your procedure.